zero-radiance/zero-radiance.github.io/_source_/content/post/collision-coefficients.md

 	\left| m^2 - 1 \right| \ll 1.
 $$

 Under these conditions, according to Eqn.
-21.17, the field inside tiny particles is practically the same as the incident field:
+21.17, the field inside a tiny particle is practically the same as the incident field:

 $$ \tag{22.2}
 	\bm{E}(\bm{r}, \omega) \approx